Nuptial/Nuptial/README.md

 ## 📖 About Me

 I started the software development adventure in 2017.
-I'm working as Frontend Developer since 2017 I try to follow up-to-date technologies related to software, mostly frontend.
-You can follow the links below to get to know me better and follow my accounts.
+I'm working as Frontend Developer since 2017 I try to follow up-to-date technologies related to software.
+You can follow the links below to get to know me better and my accounts.

 <p>
 <a href="https://www.linkedin.com/in/alican-%C3%A7aml%C4%B1bel-7a160290/"><img src="https://img.shields.io/badge/Linkedin-%23303036?logo=linkedin&color=%23303036&style=flat-square"></a>